dereneaton/ipyrad/docs/parameters.rst

 6. Reference sequence
 ---------------------
 The reference sequence file should be in fasta format.
-It does not need to be a complete nuclear genome, but can also be useful for filtering/selecting plastome or transcriptome data, or for other uses as well.
+It does not need to be a complete nuclear genome, but could also be any other type of data that you wish to map RAD data to; for example plastome or transcriptome data.

 .. code-block:: python

     ~/ipyrad/tests/ipsimdata/rad_example_genome.fa   ## [6] select fasta file
     ./data/finch_full_genome.fasta                   ## [6] select fasta file

 .. _datatype: